Trupti2502/Stock-Analysis/README.md

 # STOCK DATA STREAMING AND ANALYSIS

 ## DESCRIPTION
+* This project is basically for collecting  enormous data and analysing it.
-* This project includes live streaming of data from a stock analysis website tiingo.com,Alpha Vantage.
+* It includes live streaming of data from FOREX trading API and Electric Vehicle stocks API.
-* The data from Forex and EV trading API is streamed through Kafka.
+* The data is fetched and processed using Kafka Streaming and Spark streaming.
-* After streaming, the data stored in topics is analysed.
+* Throughout this project stocks of Forex data and Electric Vehicle parts making companies data were analyzed and business use case is implemented.
-* The analysis of data is visualized in Jupyter notebook for various use cases.
+* The analyzed data is then visualized by plotting different graphs using python libraries.

 ## STREAMING TOOLS